 My doctoral study investigated children’s expectations and experiences of migration, with a particular focus on education and language.
-For my doctoral research, I used a range of participatory methodologies, including visual techniques.
-Following the award of my PhD, I have worked as a Postdoctoral researcher on a considerable number of projects.
-I have therefore developed interest, knowledge and expertise in the following areas: the experiences of children and young people from migrant backgrounds; multilingualism and intercultural communication; language teaching/learning in situations of emergency and crisis; refugee, asylum and migration; inclusion and social justice.
+During my doctoral research I used a range of participatory methods, including visual techniques.
+I have worked as a Postdoctoral Researcher on a considerable number of projects, focussing mainly on migration and refugee issues and on multilingualism and intercultural communication.
+More recently, I have been involved in several projects with academic partners in Palestine, looking at online language teaching/learning in situations of protracted crisis.

 I have experience of carrying out ethnographies and participatory action research.
 I have interest, knowledge and expertise in the following areas: the experiences of children and young people from migrant backgrounds; multilingualism and intercultural communication; language teaching/learning in situations of emergency and crisis; refugee, asylum and migration; inclusion and social justice; participatory approaches; visual research methods.

 2022 PI - AHRC (Follow On Funding) "Welcoming Languages: Including a Refugee Language in Scottish Education" (Ref.
 AH/W006030/1)